Understanding Attribution Settings in AdRoll

 Pros Cons Best used for

-Precise control over how you destributed credit for conversions based on the position of the platforms in the customer journey.
+Precise control over how you distribute credit for conversions based on the position of the platforms in the customer journey.
 Developing and analyzing data with custom models is resource-intensive.
 These can help to ensure that specific marketing efforts receive the credit they deserve and aren’t under or overvalued based on your unique business needs and funnel.

 Custom Time-based